terralang/terra/README.md

 Installation
 ------------

 This section will walk you through installing Terra's dependencies, and building the library.
-Terra is being developed on Mac OS X. It should also run on Linux, but it has not been tested on Linux yet, so there are probably small problems like missing headers, and different locations for some libraries.
+Terra is being developed on Mac OS X. It should also run on Linux, but it has not been tested there yet, so there will be small issues like missing headers, and different locations for some libraries.

 Terra uses LLVM 3.1, Clang 3.1 (the C/C++ frontend for LLVM), and LuaJIT 2.0 -- a tracing-JIT for Lua code.
 Terra will download and compile LuaJIT for you, but you will need to install Clang and LLVM.
 The easiest way to do this is to the download the _Clang Binaries_ (which also include LLVM binaries) from the
 [LLVM download](http://llvm.org/releases/download.html) page.